Getting Started with Claude - Time-Saving Tips

 A No-Jargon Tour · Claire Kavanagh

-What to expect · Start here · Testing images · Creating an app · Low-stakes Excel · Brand development · Which tool is better? · NotebookLM
+But what if I've missed the boat? · Start with a Boondoggle · Testing images · Creating an app · Low-stakes Excel · Brand development · Which tool is better? · NotebookLM · Claude Design

 In this video I demonstrate some fun examples of things I've created - low stakes, low risk - just for the fun of it.
 Examples using Gemini (image creation with Nano Banana), NotebookLM, Claude plug-ins for Excel & PowerPoint, Claude connector to Canva and more: